The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/astrologian-guide.md

 Diurnal remains generally very efficient, but thanks to Celestial Opposition and Celestial Intersection, Nocturnal Sect’s reliance on GCD healing is reduced (which is where Nocturnal Sect primarily falls short of Diurnal).
 And frankly, Nocturnal Celestial Intersection is very strong.
 The gap in overall efficiency between Diurnal and Nocturnal Sect is still quite significant, but that shouldn't put you off of using Nocturnal Sect when the situation calls for it.

-Prog with a WHM cohealer is a situation that calls for it.
-Numerical efficiency is lovely and all, but the safety and margin for error provided by having access to on-demand shielding in prog cannot be overstated.
+**Prog with a WHM cohealer is a situation that calls for it.** Numerical efficiency is lovely and all, but the safety and margin for error provided by having access to on-demand shielding in prog cannot be overstated.
 Living through more things more often means seeing more of the fight more often, which means learning the fight faster.
 That's worth far and away more than a few GCDs you might theoretically save by going Diurnal if the shields aren't completely necessary, so please, in the name of Yoshi-p, just go Noct if you're progging with a WHM.

 To put some numbers to it:

-Diurnal Aspected Benefic is 1200 total potency for 500 MP.
+- Diurnal Aspected Benefic is 1200 total potency for 500 MP.
-Nocturnal Aspected Benefic is 700 total potency for 900 MP.
+- Nocturnal Aspected Benefic is 700 total potency for 900 MP.
-Diurnal Aspected Helios (and Celestial Opposition) is 700 total potency.
+- Diurnal Aspected Helios (and Celestial Opposition) is 700 total potency.
-Nocturnal Aspected Helios (and Celestial Opposition) is 450 total potency.
+- Nocturnal Aspected Helios (and Celestial Opposition) is 450 total potency.
-Diurnal Celestial Intersection is 600 total potency.
+- Diurnal Celestial Intersection is 600 total potency.
-Nocturnal Celestial Intersection is 950 total potency.
+- Nocturnal Celestial Intersection is 950 total potency.

 Notably, Nocturnal Aspected Benefic and Benefic II are both 700 total potency for 900 MP.
 The only difference is that Aspected Benefic is an instant cast and part of it is a shield, so it can be used to create an additional buffer on top of someone’s max HP.

 Of course, if you happen to be in a party with another Astrologian (my condolences), your regens and shields don’t stack if you’re in the same sect, so one of you will have to use Nocturnal Sect.
 Similarly, your Nocturnal GCD shields will not stack with Scholar shields, as Nocturnal Field will always overwrite Galvanize, and vice versa, regardless of the strength or duration of either shield.
 Don’t be that guy who stays in Nocturnal Sect with a Scholar.
 Don’t do it.
 Do not.

-Sect Swapping/Stance Dancing
+### Sect Swapping/Stance Dancing

 In dungeons, you can swap to Nocturnal Sect just as the last enemy in a pull dies, apply a shield to the tank in preparation for the next pull, and then swap back to Diurnal Sect.
 This gives you a nice buffer for the tank’s HP while he gathers the mobs, giving you more time to DPS or do whatever else before you need to heal the tank.

-\[Updated] Secondary Stats
+## Secondary Stats
-The most up to date Astrologian best-in-slot (BiS) set(s) can always be found in the #ast_resources channel on The Balance Discord.
+The most up to date Astrologian best-in-slot (BiS) set(s) can always be found in the #ast_resources channel on [The Balance Discord.](https://discord.gg/thebalanceffxiv)

-Secondaries for Astrologian follow the same convoluted explanation given in the general healing guide.
-TL;DR crit is usually king, determination and direct hit are basically interchangeable, and spell speed is… its own beast.
+Secondaries for Astrologian follow the same convoluted explanation given in the [general healing guide.](http://bit.ly/FFXIVHealerGuide) TL;DR crit is usually king, determination and direct hit are basically interchangeable, and spell speed is… its own beast.
 There are no relevant stats that are especially bad on Astrologian, really.

 Things have taken quite the turn for Astrologian since Patch 5.3, when Draw and Sleeve Draw were changed to restore 800 MP on use.
 For quite some time, we struggled significantly with MP compared to White Mage and Scholar, which meant we needed a combination of more piety and less spell speed than what they could get away with.
 Those days are now behind us.

 Astrologian is now a seemingly limitless font of MP, at least compared to what it used to be.
-We still need some piety, but rather than being concerned with how to gain it, we often find ourselves concerned with how to drop excess piety in the most efficient ways.
+We still need some piety, but rather than being concerned with how to gain it, we often find ourselves concerned with how to *drop* excess piety in the most efficient ways.

 It’s not necessarily the most efficient thing to simply avoid all piety on gear.
 That approach often loses out to taking advantage of large amounts of spell speed in order to leverage the amount of piety we have.
 You see, more spell speed means more spells cast in the same amount of time, which means more MP spent.
 It’s a damage gain with a cost.
 And in many cases, it ends up being more efficient to simply spend more MP than trying to have less of it in the first place.

 This is why you’ll often see very fast Astrologian gearsets.
 Crit is usually still the focus, but we leverage quite a lot of spell speed as well to get value out of our generous MP engine.
 The caveat to this is that if you play with relatively high latency, probably 100+, you may need to test for yourself whether you can effectively utilize certain faster gearsets without your latency causing you to clip your GCD when you single weave on Malefics.
 Sets as fast as 2.30s or even 2.26s GCDs might be unfeasible depending on your connection, so we will usually try to have competitive options that aren’t quite so fast.

-As always, try it out for yourself, and if you’re testing to see if you clip at a certain speed, make sure you test inside an instance.
-Instance servers are significantly more responsive than overworld servers, and you will likely get noticeably different results between the two.
+As always, try it out for yourself, and **if you’re testing to see if you clip at a certain speed, make sure you test inside an instance.** Instance servers are significantly more responsive than overworld servers, and you will likely get noticeably different results between the two.

+---

-Contact Stuff
+# Contact Stuff
 I’m Zyrkhan Dar’locke on Gilgamesh.
 You can find me as Zyrk#8529 on The Balance Discord, as an admin and Astrologian mentor, for feedback, questions, comments, etc. Feel free to contact me directly for things relating to the guide, but as always, The Balance Discord is open for gameplay questions, guidance, and discussion.